Children’s Surgical Hospital in Entebbe

 The Children’s Surgical Hospital in Entebbe is the second facility in the African Network of Medical Excellence (ANME).
 ANME is an initiative between EMERGENCY and representatives and authorities from across Africa to develop an integrated network of high-quality, free medical centres across the continent.

-The Children’s Surgical Hospital provides – completely free of charge – elective paediatric surgical care according to the most advanced international standards and making use of the latest innovations, while simultaneously working to promote the autonomy of the Ugandan national healthcare system.
-Additionally, the facility’s Regional Programme will create critical connections between different health systems to integrate the network and encourage collaborations.
+The Children’s Surgical Hospital provides – completely free of charge – elective paediatric surgical care according to the most advanced international standards, while simultaneously working to promote the autonomy of the Ugandan national healthcare system.
+The facility’s Regional Programme helps to create critical connections between different health systems to integrate the network and encourage collaborations.

 The Regional Programme

-The Regional Programme will also coordinate between medical centres and health systems, bringing young medics to the hospital for specialist training periods.
-These collaborations will strengthen and increase the long-term sustainability of the local, national and regional health systems.
+The Regional Programme also coordinates between medical centres and health systems, bringing young medics from Uganda and neighbouring countries to the hospital for specialist training periods.
+These collaborations help to strengthen and increase the long-term sustainability of the local, national and regional health systems.

 Healing Architecture